lenincuadra/myResume/documentation/myLearningsOnThisFile.md

 18. Tools Vs Materials: Learn Materials of how the web is built it, when you have a problem, pick and learn the Tool you need for theyou have.

+19. Applying BEM to my code from Scratch!

 ## Tools

 1. Git